Esembly is a movement with a mission to help families Live Less Disposably…starting with diapers.

 The Company operates in a highly regulated industry as a consumer product manufacturer.
 While there is no licensing required related to the diapers the Company sells, the Company is pursuing CPSIA certification.
 In addition, the detergent and skincare products the Company sells require PET and RIPT lab testing which is currently underway.
 The Company has not yet secured these regulatory certifications.
 The Company expects to have all certifications in place in the coming months, however there is no guarantee they will be successful in doing so.
 If the Company is unable to secure these certifications, its financial and operational results may be adversely affected.
 In addition, future changes in licensing requirements, and any violation of the requirements thereof, could result in fines, a cease and desist order against the subject operations or even suspension of the Company’s operations.

 The market for the Company's products and services is rapidly evolving.
-The Company is unable to predict whether its planned products and services will satisfy customer demands or if they will be supplanted by new products and services.
-To date, the Company has developed no customer relationships.
+The Company is unable to predict whether its products and services will continue to satisfy new and existing customer demands or if they will be supplanted by new products and services.
+To date, the Company has developed limited customer relationships.
 The Company's efforts to market and sell its services could be significantly affected by competitive and technological developments.
-If this occurs and if the Company is unable to adapt quickly enough to the change, it may fail to develop customer relationships, and maintain those relationships, and its business, financial condition and results of operations could be materially adversely affected.
+If this occurs and if the Company is unable to adapt quickly enough to the change, it may fail to develop additional customer relationships, and maintain those relationships, and its business, financial condition and results of operations could be materially adversely affected.

 Employees or related third parties may engage in misconduct or other improper activities